kana800/playground/study/projectintroduction/README.md

 - 2021/10/09: Read the book SCIP until chapter `1.1.6`
 - 2021/10/12: Completed the Chapter `1.1.x` in SCIP Book & MIT Video `1A`
 - 2021/10/13: Completed Exercise 1.1, 1.2 & 1.3.
+- 2021/10/14: Completed the first segment of the Lecture `1B`